-- Virtual Robotics Challenge (VRC) was the first phase, held June 18-20 2013, of the DRC.
-Team IHMC scored 52 out of a 60 possible points related to task completion in a simulation environment, placing first in a field of 22 teams.
-Among the three tasks (driving a vehicle, walking over varied terrain, and manipulating a fire hose) Sylvain was involved in software development for the driving task and was one of the operators controlling the virtual humanoid robot Atlas during the competition.
-More especially, he focused on the vehicle ingress and egress part of the task: he worked on an suitable high-level humanoid controller and scripted the sequence of robot actions, both used in the competition.
+As part of the DARPA Challenge, Sylvan was involved in phase one, the Virtual Robotics Challenge, in June 2013.
+Among the three tasks (driving a vehicle, walking over varied terrain, and manipulating a fire hose), Sylvain was involved in software development for the driving task and was one of the operators controlling the virtual humanoid robot Atlas during the competition.
+He focused on the vehicle ingress and egress part of the task: he worked on a suitable high-level humanoid controller and scripted the sequence of robot actions, both used in the competition.